Last Updated on January 18, 2022

 There are a large number of Cryptocurrency exchanges popping up these days, so which should you be using?

-In Canada there are some really great options, the main exchange is excellent.
-We’ve put together the top 10 best exchanges in our table below including important information on the location, currency, available cryptocurrencies and the fees.
+In Canada there are some really great options.
+When looking for the best Canadian exchanges, consider information such as location, currency, available cryptocurrencies and the fees.

-Our rating is based on the most important factors such as security, ease of use, fees and support.
+Our rating is based on factors such as ease of use, fees, trading features and support.

 |Website||Overall Rating||Location & Currency||Available Cryptocurrencies||Fees||Our Review||Visit Site|

 ||0.3%||Coinsmart Review||Visit Site|

 ||7.75%||MyBTC Review||Visit Site|

 ||0.5%||Bittrex Review||Visit Site|